lovac42/anki/difference.md

 This files list the difference between regular anki and this forked version.
 It also lists the different options in the Preferences's extra page.

+## Add-on folder: keep more files (225953877)
+When add-on are updated, all files are deleted, with some exceptions.
+You can decide in the preferences which files are kepts.
+Anki's default contains only config.json and the folder user_files.
+This also adds `.git` `.gitignore` `.svn` and `.github`.

 ## Explain errors
 You obtain more detailled error message if a sync fail, and if you try do do a «Check database».